notionwave/roadmap/README.md

 ## Roadmaps
 - [Programming Foundations](./Programming%20Foundations/): In this road map you will learn about the basic of programming and foundations of computer programming.
 The roadmap is considered the baseline and common language to all developers o be able to communicate with each other in technical terms.

+- [Frontend Development](./Frontend/): What you need to be a frontend developer.

 - [Quality Assurance](./QA/): You will learn the basics of becoming an expert in software quality assurance.

 ## Learning Materials